 Schedule a time to get the project done all at once.
 The easiest way to figure out how much time it will take is to break everything down on paper:

 - Painting Walls and Ceiling: 1-2 hours per coat of paint

 - Clean up: Disposable supplies take 15-30 to clean up.
 Washing brushes and trays take 30 minutes to 1 hour.

 Adjust your time if the room is smaller or larger.

 Next comes the prep work.
 Gather your supplies: paint, primer, painter's tape, brushes, trays, and drop cloths.
 If you are doing an entire room, move all of your furniture out of the room and place drop cloths on the floor.
 If your walls are getting touched up, then move the furniture to the middle of your room and place drop cloths on the floor and over your furniture.

 Clean your walls and ceiling with some diluted dish soap.
 Cracks and holes will need touched up or filled, and peeling paint will need to be sanded smooth.
 Next, determine if you need to prime your surface.
 If you are just repainting a shade lighter or darker, then primer won't be needed.
 However, if there are repairs and/or you are painting a drastically different color, then you will need to prime.
 Finally, take off outlet and plate covers so you don't worry about messes.
-Tape off all edges if needed.
+The final tip comes from many interior design blogs, tape off all edges if needed.

 How to Paint a Room

 With your chosen color, take a brush and paint along the edges before going to your roller.
 You will need 2 coats of paint to complete the job.
 The trim can be started after the walls and ceiling are done.
 In between coats, you can make touch ups as necessary.

 A couple fresh coats of paint can easily bring new life into a room.
 By following these simple directions, you can learn how to paint a room quickly and watch it transform.
 Happy painting!